Low Vision Rehabilitation

 Government agencies do the best they can with the limited funds available, and private or non-profit organizations help to fill the gap.
 The task, however, is much larger than current budgets and resources allow.

-According to Prevent Blindness America, vision impairment is one of the four leading causes of lost independence among older people, with annual costs for medical and long term care in the billions of dollars.
+Vision impairment is one of the four leading causes of lost independence among older people, with annual costs for medical and long term care in the billions of dollars.
 Low vision rehabilitation can cut these costs considerably by helping to restore functional abilities, safety, and independence.

 Author: Dan Roberts, MME (Macular Degeneration Support)

 Roy Gordon Cole, OD, FAAO (Jewish Guild Healthcare, New York, NY)

 Brian Gerritsen, MA, CLVT (Low Vision Rehabilitation Services, North Ogden, UT)

 Joseph Maino, OD, FAAO (VICTORS Low Vision Rehabilitation Program, Kansas City VA Medical Center)

 Clay Berry (Alphapointe Center for Blindness and Low Vision, Kansas City, MO)